Frequently asked (or should be asked) questions

 What about architectural changes?
 The focus of this website is on occupancy and use of the Back Bay residential buildings, not their specific architecture (about which there are ample expert sources of information).
 However, in many cases, architectural features have been noted and architectural drawings have been included.
 In addition, when the data has been found, the dates of significant changes – the lowering of front entrances, major additions, etc. – have been included.

 Bunting’s primary focus is on the architecture of the houses.
-The initial sources of determining who lived in them were the Boston Blue Books (published from 1877 through 1937), which list the residents by address, the Boston City Directories, the US Censuses, the appendices in Bainbridge Bunting’s Houses of Boston’s Back Bay, owners shown on the Hopkins (1874) and Bromley (1883, 1888,1890, 1895, 1898, 1902, 1908, 1912, 1917, 1927, and 1938) insurance maps, permit and other documents Building Department documents from the Boston Inspectional Services Division, and deed records.
+The initial sources of determining who owned and/or lived in them were the property deeds, assessment lists, Boston Blue Books (published from 1877 through 1937), which list the residents by address, Boston City Directories, US Censuses, owners shown on the Hopkins (1874) and Bromley (1883-1938) insurance maps, and permit and other documents Building Department documents from the Boston Inspectional Services Division.

 With this as a starting point, it was possible to do more in-depth genealogical research.
 Major sources included: